Jorge15042001/.files/readme.md

 ## Todo

-* instalation script for apt deps
+* installation script for apt dependencies
-* isntalation script for snap dependecies
+* installation script for snap dependencies
-* isntalation script for vim plugins
+* installation script for vim plugins
-* isntalation script for vim coc-plugins
+* installation script for vim coc-plugins
-* isntalation script for otherInstaliationScripts
+* installation script for otherInstaliationScripts